ihollander/react-project-requirements/JSON-SERVER.md

 Then, create a `db.json` file your React project directory **outside** the `src` folder (it should be separate from your React code).
 The `db.json` file should have an object with keys pointing to arrays of all the data you'll need for your app.

-Make sure your JSON syntax is [valid](https://www.w3schools.com/js/js_json_syntax.asp), in particular check that your keys all have double-quotes around them and all your strings are also defined using double quotes.
+Make sure your JSON syntax is [valid](https://www.w3schools.com/js/js_json_syntax.asp).
+In particular check that your keys all have double-quotes around them and all your strings are also defined using double quotes.

 ```json
 {